-Graduates of the community health program enter the job market as health educators, fitness consultants, consumer information director, and community outreach coordinator who are trained to promote healthy lifestyles through behavior modification, physical activity and proper nutrition to prevent diseases such as cardiovascular disease, diabetes, cancer, obesity, HIV/AIDS and other conditions such as substance abuse and domestic violence.
+Graduates of the community health program enter the job market as health educators, fitness consultants, consumer information directors, and community outreach coordinators who are trained to promote healthy lifestyles through behavior modification, physical activity and proper nutrition to prevent diseases such as cardiovascular disease, diabetes, cancer, obesity, HIV/AIDS and other conditions such as substance abuse and domestic violence.

-To curtail the high cost of health care, policy makers are increasingly employing the preventive approaches and services of community educators in county, state and federal health departments, wellness programs, hospitals, disease management and consulting firms, consumer advocacy and international organizations, and voluntary health care organizations.
+To reduce the rising cost of health care, policy makers are increasingly employing the preventive approaches and services of community educators in county, state and federal health departments, wellness programs, hospitals, disease management and consulting firms, consumer advocacy and international organizations, and voluntary health care organizations.

-Following completion of the Bachelor of Science (BS) in community health degree program, the graduates will:
+Following completion of the Bachelor of Science (BS) degree in community health, the graduates will:

 - Apply psychological and sociological theories in explaining human behaviors in different clinical scenarios.